rsutphin/capistrano_push_to_remote_cache_spike/README.md

 deployment strategy called `:push_to_remote_cache`.
 The implementation here is for Capistrano 2.

-The motivation is to ensure that an application is always deployable, even if the service hosting the application's git repo is not available.
+The purpose is to ensure that an application is always deployable, even if the service hosting the application's git repo is not available.

+Capistrano's `:copy` strategy can do this, at the cost of re-copying the entire codebase from the local machine to the server on every deploy.
+This strategy use `git` to only push what has changed.

 ## See it in action